 As you can see, the above graph shows the varying traffic rates over a 24-hour period, based on samples taken every five minutes and also gives, peak, average and current values for data in both directions.

 In contrast, Gigabytes is simply a cumulative total of the bytes of data in and out of a certain point.
+Traffic that is measure is Gigabytes is commonly referred to as ‘transfer‘, since it is a measurement of the amount data transferred in and out of your website or network interface, irrespective of the speed of the transfer.
 Theoretically, the number is computed by directly tallying all bytes as they go in and out.
-In practice, usually one month's worth of traffic will be tallied to arrive at the final number - and to see if it exceeds the Gigabytes per month that was included with your hosting plan.
+In practice, usually one month’s worth of traffic will be tallied to arrive at the final number – and to see if it exceeds the Gigabytes per month that was included with your hosting plan.

-So, to sum up, Mbps epresses a data rate, GB expresses a total.
+So, to sum up, Mbps expresses a data rate or speed, GB expresses a total amount of data.
 Is one method better than the other?
 Not necessarily.
 A bit of adjustment in thinking is needed when switching between the two.
 1 Mbps sustained over a 30-day period is equivalent to just over 320 GB, so one can use that as a basis for comparing bandwidth pricing.
 It is important to keep in mind that traffic rates will ebb and flow constantly over time, so that yield is purely hypothetical!

-If you are not yet thuroughly confused, there is one more topic to consider with regards to bandwidth: 95th Percentile Monitoring.
+If you are not yet thoroughly confused, there is one more topic to consider with regards to bandwidth: 95th Percentile Monitoring.